micropython/micropython/docs/library/machine.I2C.rst

 Standard bus operations
 -----------------------

-The following methods implement the standard I2C master read and write operations that target a given slave device.
+The following methods implement the standard I2C controller read and write operations that target a given peripheral device.

 .. method:: I2C.readfrom(addr, nbytes, stop=True, /)

-   Read *nbytes* from the slave specified by *addr*.
+   Read *nbytes* from the peripheral specified by *addr*.
    If *stop* is true then a STOP condition is generated at the end of the transfer.
    Returns a `bytes` object with the data read.

 .. method:: I2C.readfrom_into(addr, buf, stop=True, /)

-   Read into *buf* from the slave specified by *addr*.
+   Read into *buf* from the peripheral specified by *addr*.
    The number of bytes read will be the length of *buf*.
    If *stop* is true then a STOP condition is generated at the end of the transfer.